-La Michilía Biosphere Reserve is a natural protected area in Mexico, located 75 km (47 mi) south of Durango in the Sierra de Michis, a branch of the Sierra Madre Occidental.
+The La Michilía Biosphere Reserve is a natural protected area in Mexico, located 75 km (47 mi) south of Durango in the Sierra de Michis, a branch of the Sierra Madre Occidental.

-The Sierra de Michis consists of igneous rock of the tertiary period.
-In the reserve, the topography is marked by a high degree of relief.
-There are several ephemeral streams and lagoons, besides the two permanent streams, Laurel to the west and Temascal to the southeast.
+The topography of the La Michilía Biosphere Reserve is marked by a high degree of relief.
+There are several ephemeral streams and lagoons besides the two permanent streams: Laurel to the west and Temascal to the southeast.

-There are five types of vegetation in the Reserve: Conifer forest (Pinus, Quercus-Pinus, Pseudotsuga spp, Cupressus and Juniperus), Oak (Quercus) forest, grasslands, xerophyllus shrubland, and aquatic and subaquatic vegetation.
+There are five types of vegetation in the La Michilía Biosphere Reserve: Conifer forest (Pinus, Quercus-Pinus, Pseudotsuga spp, Cupressus and Juniperus), Oak (Quercus) forest, grasslands, xerophilous shrubland, as well as aquatic and subaquatic vegetation.
 The Biosphere Reserve hosts 770 species of vascular plants.

-Among the most important vertebrate species are the White-tailed Deer (Odocoileus virginianus), the Puma (Puma concolor), the Coyote (Canis latrans), the Wild turkey (Meleagris gallopavo), the Thick-billed Parrot (Rhynchopsitta pachyrhyncha) and the Golden Eagle (Aquila chrysaetos).
+Among the most important vertebrate species are the White-tailed Deer (Odocoileus virginianus), the Puma (Puma concolor), the Coyote (Canis latrans), the Wild turkey (Meleagris gallopavo), the Thick-billed Parrot (Rhynchopsitta pachyrhyncha), and the Golden Eagle (Aquila chrysaetos).